-People sometimes tell me that they think their workplace is too serious for humor.
-I ask them if it’s more serious than the Civil War.
-This story about Abraham Lincoln shows how humor is vital even in the most serious of times.
+People sometimes tell us that they think their workplace is too serious for humor.
+We ask them if it’s more serious than the American Civil War?
+This story about Abraham Lincoln humor shows how humor is vital even in the most serious of times.

-And from time-to-time, I get someone who is worried about humor because they think their work is far too serious to do something like “have fun.”
+And from time-to-time, we get someone who is worried about humor because they think their work is far too serious to do something like “have fun.”

-Ignoring the fact that using humor will actually help you do your job better while helping you enjoy it more, I’m always reminded of a story about Abraham Lincoln.
+Ignoring the fact that using humor will actually help you do your job better while helping you enjoy it more, we’re always reminded of a story about Abraham Lincoln humor.

 Lincoln was well known for his humor in, and out of the office, to the point that there are multiple books dedicated to the subject.

-But my favorite story of Lincoln takes place during the Civil War.
+Our favorite story about Abraham Lincoln humor and his sense of humor takes place during the American Civil War.

 Abraham Lincoln called together a special session of his war cabinet members to discuss an incredibly important topic.
 Every member of the cabinet was there, the Secretary of War, the Secretary of the Treasury, the Attorney-General, and more.